Whether you’re a bona fide yogi master or just starting out, yoga can do wonders for your strength, flexibility and even your mental health.

 5. Legs-Up-The-Wall Pose (Viparita Karani)

-The cat pose stretches out your lower back, where most people tend to build up tension.
-Arching your back 10 times in a row combined with deep focus and breathing is sure to release any stress throughout your spine.
+The cat-cow pose stretches out your lower back, where most people tend to build up tension.
+Arch your back gently and deeply, 10 times in a row, combined with deep focus and breathing to release any stress throughout your spine.

 7. Bridge Pose (Setu Bandha Sarvangasana)

-Although it does not look very comfortable, the bridge pose can reduce fatigue, backaches, headaches, and even anxiety.
-This pose allows you to stretch out your back and relieve tension in your legs.
+The bridge pose is thought to reduce fatigue, backaches, headaches, and even anxiety.
+This pose allows you to stretch out your back and relieve tension in your legs and glutes.

 8. Dolphin Pose

 Hanging upside down seems to work wonders for stress.
-By inverting your body and placing your forearms on the floor, you can reduce stress and anxiety, all while easing your mind.
+This is similar to downward dog, but requires you to place your forearms on the ground.
+By inverting your body and placing your forearms on the floor, focusing on the deep stretches in the back of your body, you can reduce stress and anxiety.